orbingol/NURBS-Python/docs/module_operations.rst

 Operations Module
 ^^^^^^^^^^^^^^^^^

 This module provides common geometric operations for curves and surfaces.
+It includes the following operations:

+* Curve and surface splitting / Bézier decomposition
+* Tangent, normal and binormal evaluations
+* Hodograph curve and surface computations
+* Translation

 .. automodule:: geomdl.operations
     :members: